BaseMax/YoutubeGraphQL/README.md

 - `getCommentsByVideo(videoId: ID!): [Comment]`: Retrieves a list of comments for a specific video.
 - `getRecommendedVideos(userId: ID!): [Video]`: Retrieves a list of recommended videos based on a user's preferences.
 - `getLikedVideos(userId: ID!): [Video]`: Retrieves a list of videos liked by a user.
+- `getPlaylistsByUser(userId: ID!): [Playlist]`: Retrieves a list of playlists created by a specific user.
+- `getPlaylist(playlistId: ID!): Playlist`: Retrieves the information of a specific playlist specified by its ID.
+- `getPlaylistVideos(playlistId: ID!): [Video]`: Retrieves a list of videos contained in a specific playlist.
+- `getLikedVideosByUser(userId: ID!): [Video]`: Retrieves a list of videos liked by a specific user.
+- `getVideoComments(videoId: ID!): [Comment]`: Retrieves a list of comments for a specific video.

 ## Mutations